Bernard Baruch Stakes

-The Bernard Baruch Handicap is a Grade III American Thoroughbred horse race for three-years-old and older run over a distance of 1 1/16 miles on the turf annually in early August at Saratoga Race Course in Saratoga Springs, New York.
-The event currently offers a purse of $200,000.
+The Bernard Baruch Stakes is a Listed American Thoroughbred horse race for three-years-old and older run over a distance of 1 1/16 miles on the turf annually in early August at Saratoga Race Course in Saratoga Springs, New York.
+The event currently offers a purse of $150,000.

 History

 The event is named in honor of Bernard Baruch who was a statesman, an adviser to various Presidents of the United States, and a lover of horses, thoroughbred horse racing, and the life of America's racetracks.

 The inaugural running of the event was on 12 August 1959 as the Bernard Baruch Stakes for three year old horses over a distance of 1 1/8 miles on the dirt and was won by Middle Brother, ridden by Bobby Ussery defeating Howard B. Keck's Bagdad by a neck in a time of 1:49 flat setting a new track record.
 The event was again held for three year old horses in 1960, but in 1961 the event was moved to the turf.

 During the early runnings, the event would have many more nominations than would allow to start in one race forcing Saratoga's administration to either disallow acceptance or splitting the event into two divisions.
 This happened seven times with the event split into divisions in 1967, 1968, 1969, 1970, 1972, 1973, 1981 and 1983.